 - raw and cooked vegetables and fruit

 - rice, pasta and beans

 - uneaten food from your plates and dishes

 - tea bags and coffee grounds

-- cooking oil, lard and fats (do not put cooking oil in plastic containers)
+- cooking oil, lard and fats (can be placed in a plastic bottle inside the caddy)

 - old cut flowers

 What cannot go in your food recycling bin?